Jump to:

 - Small saucepan and a box grater.
 To make the bourbon glaze a box grater is particularly useful (see below).

-What makes Bourbon Bourbon?
+What makes bourbon bourbon?
 In order for a whiskey to be classified as bourbon it needs to meet strict criteria.
 First and foremost it must be distilled from a grain mixture of at least 51% corn.
 It must be aged in brand new charred oak barrels and not have any additives such as color agents.

 Step-by-step How to Make Bourbon Glaze